HY-sTeam/DSA4213-Project/README.md

 If it's a happy Sunday, the person in charge will prolly refer you to [this song](https://youtu.be/fLexgOxsZu0) heiheihei.

 Warmest Regards,
 DSA4213 Rojak Team
 AY2324 SEM 2

 Instructor: Dr. Vishal Sharma

 Fellow Members: Sum Hung Yee, Soo Wen Qiao, Chua Yeong Hui, Wong Xin Ying, Ng Zheng Li, Ng Keen Yung

 ## Limitations and Potential Deployment
 - Expanding our search engines from only arxiv and wikipedia to other possibilities, ie google-search
-- Exploring other potential Large Language Model, ie OpenAI API, as stated in the Appendix of `SlidesGenerator.ipynb`
+- Exploring other potential Large Language Models, ie OpenAI API, as stated in the Appendix of `SlidesGenerator.ipynb`
+- Cloud database storage instead of session database storage,
 - Collecting more user query for configurations to refine our model training procedures, including:
   - font and color preferences
+  - slides content exceeding slide layout issue (currently we still require users to manually fix it)
   - slides length
   - images illustrations
 - Allowing non-registered people to generate slides but not storing their slides